2 Stressor-Response Functions

 Components of a stressor-response function

 There are many types of stressor-response functions, including linear, threshold, and non-linear ((Rosenfeld, 2017); (Larned & Schallenberg, 2019)).
 Linear functions describe a simple, linear relationship between the stressor and the response, with the response increasing or decreasing at a constant rate as the stressor increases.
 Threshold functions describe a breakpoint at which a stressor becomes harmful, beyond which the response increases rapidly.
 Non-linear functions describe more complex relationships, with the response changing at different rates as the stressor increases.
-The example provided in Figure 2.1 shows a customized non-linear stressor-response function fit to empirical data (reference points).
+The example provided in Figure fig-1 shows a customized non-linear stressor-response function fit to empirical data (reference points).
 Stressors do not always act independently ((Schäfer & Piggott, 2018); (Jarvis et al., 2023)), and it is also possible to include interactions among variables in stressor-response functions, such as the risk of exposure to a harmful pathogen being temperature dependent.

 For a more in-depth discussion on the foundations of stressor-response functions, refer to the following resources: